 The abundance of such virus-host interaction data prompted topological analysis of networks thus obtained.
 Using a network of more than 50,000 interactions between more than 8,000 human proteins from the HINT database (33), we determined the enrichment of viral targets as a function of their degree.
 Randomly sampling targets, we found that targets of all families preferably were enriched in increasingly interacting human proteins (Fig. 2A).
 This corroborates previous generally made observations that viral targets are preferably hubs (14, 34-39).
-As degree is a local measure of centrality, we consider betweeness centrality as a more global centrality measure.
-Betweenes centrality measures how many connection paths go through a particular protein in a network when proteins connected by their shortest path.
+As degree is a local measure of centrality, we consider betweenness centrality as a more global centrality measure.
+Betweenness centrality measures how many connection paths go through a particular protein in a network when proteins connected by their shortest path.
 Even if a protein does not have many connections, it may thus be in a central location of that network.
 Defining the top 20% of proteins in the human protein interaction network as such bottleneck nodes we determined the number of bottlenecks that were targeted by viruses of different families.
 Randomly sampling sets of bottleneck proteins, we observed that the expected number of targeted bottlenecks was statistically significant (Fig. 2B, P < 10-4) (14, 34-39).
 As a corollary, we counted the number of times that a protein appears in different pathways of the Reactome database (32) which collects metabolic and signalling pathways in addition to protein-protein interaction networks.
 Randomly sampling such sets, proteins that occur in many different pathways are preferable targets of any viral family (Fig. 2C).
 Recently, the focus of modern network research has shifted to the determination of nodes that allow the control of a network (40, 41).
 Notably, such controlling genes were enriched with essential genes, disease genes as well as appeared in regulatory interactions (42, 43).
 Furthermore, they also played a role as targeted and required genes of viral infections (44).
 Determining proteins that always appeared in a control configuration (termed critical nodes), we observed that targets of different families were enriched in such sets, while we found the opposite when we considered redundant proteins that never appear in such configurations (Fig. 2D).

 What are the protein targets of human viruses?

 We expect that different types of viruses will target specific human proteins.
 In Fig. 3, we utilized COGs classes of protein functions (45, 46) to find the common denominators among targets of common human viruses.
 We determined the frequencies of such classes in sets of targets of different viral families and compared them to a profile of frequencies of functions of all human viral targets.
 The heatmap in Fig. 3 suggests that papillomaviridae tend to strongly target various metabolic functions, while retroviridae and orthomyxoviridae show the opposite behavior.
 In turn, retroviridae mostly intervene in transcriptional functions, cell signaling and cell cycle control.
-Such differences have already been indicated previously, suggesting that different viral families use different strategies to invade a human host cell (47, 48).
+Such differences have already been indicated previously, reminding us that each viral family uses a different strategy to invade a human host cell (47, 48).

 Navratil et al. (2011) described a human infectome network (HIN) that linked 416 viral proteins to 1,148 human proteins through 2,099 manually curated virus-host PPIs (49).
 In fact, 32% of these cellular proteins are targeted by more than one virus protein.
 A similar fraction, 28% of these cellular targets interact with proteins from more than one virus.